Skip to content

 # Duplex: Full

-If Duplex shows Half on a port that should be full-duplex, set it explicitly on both ends.
-With the physical layer understood, the next step is to verify which protocols are actually present on a segment.
+When Duplex shows Half on a port that requires full-duplex, set the duplex explicitly on both ends.
+With the physical layer understood, the next step is to verify which protocols are present on a segment.

-When commissioning a new ring or diagnosing a ring that shows as open, the first question is: are the expected protocol frames actually present on the segment?
-The following script captures frames for 10 seconds and counts them by EtherType:
+When commissioning a new ring or diagnosing a ring that shows as open, the first question is: are the expected protocol frames present on the segment?
+The following script captures frames for 10 seconds and counts the frames by EtherType:

 from scapy.all import sniff, Ether